Mottie/javascript-number-formatter/README.md

 ## Introduction

-This standalone number formatter is intended to be short and fast.
+This standalone number formatter<sup>&dagger;</sup> is intended to be short and fast.
 As they are the main factors for a high performance JavaScript app.
 Development release is as short as < 120 lines including license info, blank lines and comments.
 And production release is less than 1,200 bytes.

 ```js
 format( "#,##0.####", 1234567.890 );  // output: "1,234,567.89"
 format( "$ #,###.00", -1234567.890 ); // output: "$ -1,234,567.89"
 ```

+&dagger; Initial development release of this code was written by KPL and hosted at [Google Code](https://code.google.com/p/javascript-number-formatter/).

 ## Features